t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Proactive Content Negotiation:
 : A content negotiation mechanism where the server selects a representation based on the expressed preference of the client.
 For example, an IoT application could send a request to a sensor with preferred media type "application/senml+json".

+Property:
+: An affordance that can potentially be used to read, write, and/or observe state on an Object.

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.